JorenSix/mot/README.md

 ### MIDI to OSC bridge

 This application sends incoming MIDI messages over OSC to an OSC receiver.
 This is ideal if you want to send MIDI messages over the network.

+It also allows to create a virtual MIDI port.
+This can be usefull e.g. to send messages from a browser window, over MIDI, to a network.
+If mot is running, a browser can send messages to a virtual port which is then translated to UDP messages on a network.

 ~~~~~~
-mot midi_to_osc 127.0.0.1:6666 /midi_transport 0
+mot midi_to_osc 127.0.0.1:5566 /midi_transport 6666
 ~~~~~~

 ### MIDI round-trip latency

 This application sends out a MIDI message as quickly as possible when a MIDI message is received.
 It can be used to measure MIDI round-trip latency if it is used together with the Teensy patch in the `misc` directory.
+If all goes wel a relatively constanc round-trip latency of less than 1m should be no problem.
+An example on macOS can be seen below:

 ![MIDI round trip latency](misc/round_trip.webp "Round_trip latency measurement")

 ## Credits